venturi123/cookiecutter-docker-research/README.md

 }
 EOF

-echo "Updated /etc/docker/daemon.json with new configuration."
+echo "Updated /etc/docker/daemon.json with a new configuration."
 ```

-This script will apply the consolidated fixes by updating configurations for both nvidia-container-runtime and Docker.
+This script will apply the consolidated fixes by updating configurations for both Nvidia-container-runtime and Docker.
 Each step includes feedback messages for clarity.

 ## Contributions